Ankush1992/Ankush1992.github.io/_posts/2017-04-30-frequency-capping-redis.md

 This is what I look like when I think of Redis
 ![zen](https://cloud.githubusercontent.com/assets/7692552/25563041/d22fc026-2db0-11e7-9757-78c4d4d498f6.jpeg)

-There are are a couple of ways
+We will be evaulating two ways to get the job done with Redis.

 ## Hashes

 This would be the fastest way to do it.

-Further breaking down our problem, all we need to do is maintain a impression count for a user on a daily, weekly and monthly basis for a campaign.
-Assume that campaign id is 1 and user id is 1234.
+Further breaking down our problem, all we need to do is maintain a impression count for a user on a daily and monthly basis for a campaign.

 Our Redis keyspace contains one Hash, with the name `user_impression_counts`.
-Our Hash fields have the following template:
+Our Hash keys have the following template:

 ```
 daily_count:user:<user_id>:campaign:<campaign_id>:date:<date_stamp>